 There are many different types of eyelid cysts, including:

-- Stye (also known as a hordeolum): A stye is an abscess in the oil glands are one of the most popular forms of eyelid cysts.
+- Stye (also known as a hordeolum): A stye is an abscess in the oil glands, and they are one of the most common forms of eyelid cysts.
 A stye is an acute infection that causes the cyst to become red, swollen, and tender.
 A stye usually lasts one to three days; styes lasting longer than that should immediately be attended to by a doctor.

 - Sweat Gland Cysts: These are very common too.
-The appearance of them tends to be round, shiny and transparent lumps that rest near the tear ducts.
+They tend to be round, shiny, transparent lumps that appear near the tear ducts.
 This kind of cyst should be examined by your eye doctor to ensure that it is not something more dangerous, such as a squamous or basal cell carcinoma.

 - Keratosis: These cysts are a combination of keratin and tissue and are found in various forms.
 There are three types of keratosis cysts: actinic, seborrheic, and keratosis pilaris.

 - Inclusion Cysts: These cysts are white and cause a painless swelling of the eyelid.
 Although they are generally considered to be harmless, they should be checked out by an eye care professional.